The Windsor Sculpture Park

 His legacy, including the gifts of numerous sculpture, transformed the riverfront parks.
 We are truly grateful to the Odette family and their vision for art in the riverfront lands.

-You can also view sculptures and monuments here:
+You can also view sculptures and monuments through our mapping app here:

 For general information, please call 311.
 For detailed inquiries, contact:

 Telephone: (519) 253-1812

 When it was originally established, winding along the waterfront parkland of Canada's southernmost urban centre, the sculpture park was intended to be a "point of physical, political and philosophical intersection".

 This is modern sculpture on the border.
 It is a meeting place for expression, an environment where work from Windsor and across the world combines and contrasts.